xuanlongma-lab/test4.github.io/content/authors/KediLiu/_index.md

 ---
 # Display name
-title: Yuhe Zhao
+title: Kedi Liu

 # Username (this should match the folder name)
 authors:
-  - Yuhe Zhao
+  - Kedi Liu

 # Is this the primary user of the site?
 superuser: false